-Cost-of-Living Adjustments Cost-of-living adjustments for the District are not considered to be substantively automatic under GASB 68.
+Cost-of-living adjustments for the District are not considered to be substantively automatic under GASB 68.
 Therefore, an assumption for future cost-of-living adjustments is included in the GASB calculations.
-No assumption for future cost-ofliving adjustments is included in the funding valuation.
+No assumption for future cost-of-living adjustments is included in the funding valuation.